 The International Convention Relating to the Arrest of Sea-Going Ships, 1952 (the "Brussels Convention") is applicable.
-Outside its scope, the claimant must make use of the provisions of Mozambique's Civil Procedure Code.
+Outside its scope, the claimant must make use of the provisions of Mozambique's Civil Procedure Code and of Law 10/2022.

 4.2 Maritime Liens